 This feature provides you with the following awesome options equipped with AVR (Advanced Voice Recognition) technology.
-Each option has its detailed information on the phone and you can check it out by pressing Left Soft Key [Info].
+Each option has its detailed information on the phone and you can check it out by pressing Left Soft Key - [Info].

-1. Press (○K) [MENU], ( ) 2 times, (2 abc), (1 °2).
+1. Press OK [MENU], V 2 times, OK, 2 abc , 1 at .

-Settings to Optimize the Voice Commands Feature by pressing the Right Soft Key [Settings]
+Settings to Optimize the Voice Commands Feature by pressing the Right Soft Key 🕒 [Settings]

-Choice List Always On / Always Off

-Train Voice If the phone often asks you to

-repeat voice command, train the phone to recognize your voice patterns.
+- Choice List Always On / Always Off - Sensitivity Control the sensitivity as Reject More / Automatic / Reject Less. - Train Voice If the phone often asks you to repeat voice command, train the phone to recognize your voice patterns. - Prompts Mode / Timeout / Sound Path For Mode, set Prompts / Readout / Tones Only.
+For Timeout, set

-Sensitivity Control the sensitivity as High /

-Medium / Low.

-Prompts Mode / Timeout

-For Mode, set Prompts / Readout /

-Tones Only.
-For Timeout, set 5 seconds or 10 seconds.
+5 seconds or 10 seconds.
+For Sound Path, set Speaker / Earpiece.

-Call Alert Ring Only / Name + Ring /
+Call Alert Ring Only / Caller ID + Ring / Name Repeat

-Name Repeat

-2.1.1 Call < Name or Number>
+2.1.1 Call <Name or Number>